philipmyers700/ncaa-mens-basketball-tourney/README.md

         Loss     2

 Although the model was not trained using Round 2 data, the following results demonstrate how well it performed when applied to the 2025 Round 2 games.
 Impressively, the model correctly predicted 10 out of 16 winners (63%).
 The accuracy increased to 80% (5 out of 6) when the Predicted Score exceeded the Spread, and reached a perfect 100% (3 out of 3) when the Predicted Score was more than 2.5 points greater than the Spread.
+Unfortunately, the model fails to successfully identify a betting advantage in Rounds 3 and 4 (results can be found in MLNCATourneyGames.ipynb).

 [Model Applied to 2025 Round 2 Games](tableR2.md)

 ![Distribution of Predicted Score Minus Spread Separated by Win and Loss - Round 2](image-1.png)

 ## Conclusion

 This report demonstrates the potential of a random forest regressor model to effectively predict point differentials in NCAA Men's Basketball Tournament games, particularly in identifying instances where favored teams are likely to cover the spread.
 While further analysis across subsequent tournament rounds is necessary, the model's strong performance in the first round, achieving a 64% accuracy rate when predicting higher seeds to win by a margin exceeding the spread, suggests a promising avenue for identifying profitable betting opportunities.
 Future work will focus on refining the model's predictive power by incorporating additional variables, such as advanced team metrics and player-specific data, with the goal of building a comprehensive system for navigating the thrills and upsets of March Madness.

 ### Alternative Predictions and Data Organization: